 This course introduces students to the major virus families and the respective representative viruses of clinical importance.
 During the course, students will be introduced to the epidemiology, pathogenesis, modes of transmission, laboratory identification and prevention and control measures of pathogenic viruses.
-Prerequisite BIOL 201.
+Prerequisite: BIOL 201.
 First term.

-MLSP 211 Seminar 1.0: 1 cr.
+MLSP 211 Seminar 1.0; 1 cr.

 This course is a one-credit course offered to Medical Laboratory Sciences (MLS) Students during their senior year.
-This course is designed to train students to search for, read and understand published scientific papers.
+This course is designed to train students to search for, read and understand published scientific papers as well as concepts of ethical conduct of research.
 Moreover, students will be trained to present in class and critically analyze original manuscripts.
 The presenting student(s) will be guided in class and in one-to-one meetings to learn how to interpret, defend and criticize the published work as well as respond to questions and inquiries.
 Second term.

-MLSP 259 Diagnostic Serology 1.0: 1 cr.
+MLSP 259 Diagnostic Serology 1.0; 1 cr.

-This is an introductory course in Serology that is designed to introduce students to principles of antigen-antibody reactions.
+This course introduces students to diagnostic serology testing.
+Students will learn the principles and purposes of antigen-antibody reactions.
 Special emphasis will be placed on the study of specific serological procedures used for the diagnosis of diseases.
-Prerequisite MLSP 207.
+Prerequisite: MLSP 207.
 Second term.